Static in Stereo

 Static in Stereo is a Canadian band consisting of vocalist/guitarist Todd Kerns, his brothers John Kerns and Ryan Kerns, and drummer Scott McCargar.
-Their debut album Static in Stereo released 9 July 2001 and spawned a Canadian TV and radio hit "Before My Time".
+Their debut album Static in Stereo released 9 July 2001 and spawned a Canadian television and radio hit "Before My Time".
 In 2002, the band was nominated for a Canadian Radio Music Award for "Best New Group".

 History

 After ten years of accumulating success in the 1990s as Canadian alternative rock-band The Age of Electric, the band eventually dissolved to form other musical projects, one of which was Static in Stereo.
 Two of the band members, also brothers, Todd and John Kerns teamed up to form Static in Stereo with the goal of creating an album reminiscent of their musical influences growing up in Lanigan, Saskatchewan.
 In 2001, Static in Stereo released their self-titled album that documented their struggles and new-found energy after the break-up of The Age of Electric.